Prostate Enlargement (BPH)

 Benign prostatic hyperplasia (BPH) is an enlargement of the prostate gland.
 As men age, it’s common for the prostate to get larger.
 BPH does not lead to prostate cancer.

-The prostate gland is located in the abdomen just below the bladder.
+The prostate gland is in the abdomen below the bladder.
 It’s about the size and shape of a walnut.
-As part of the male reproductive system, it produces a milky white fluid that helps to transport sperm during ejaculation (expulsion from the penis).
-Enlargement of the prostate may affect the flow of urine (urination).
+As part of the male reproductive system, it produces a milky white fluid that helps to transport sperm during ejaculation enlargement of the prostate may affect the flow of urine (urination).

 Who is at risk for benign prostatic hyperplasia (BPH)?

-- Likelihood of developing an enlarged prostate increases with age
+- Likelihood of developing enlarged prostate increases with age

-- In addition to age, family history, ethnicity (less common in Asians), obesity, and sedentary lifestyle are risk factors
+- Family history, ethnicity (less common in Asians), obesity, and sedentary lifestyle are risk factors

 - BPH often occurs in men who also have an inability to get an erection sufficient to have sexual intercourse (erectile dysfunction or ED)